 - Wing: 50 ft (15 meter) high arched wing

 - Landing gear: Fixed skids with quadricycle wheels, landing gear

 - Safety: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers (or ducted fans) and motors on the aircraft so if one or more propellers (ducted fans) or motors fail, the other working propellers (or ducted fans) and motors can safely land the aircraft.
 There are also redundancies of critical components in the sub-systems of the aircraft.
 The VTOL propellers above the fuselage to eliminate head injuries from passengers or maintenance crew.

 - Beta Technologies website

-- Article: Beta Technologies shares sneak peek at new eVTOL at TexasUP, EVTOL Magazine, Nov.
+- Article: Beta Technologies shares sneak peek at new eVTOL at TexasUP, Vertical Magazine, Nov.
 26, 2019

 - Article: Flying Car Leaders Talk Public Perception at a Secret Summit, Wired, Dec.
 4, 2019

 - Article: A Rest Stop Where Flying Cars Can Recharge, Wired, Mar.
 29, 2020

 - Article: With AutoVENT, Beta Technologies steps up to a challenge, Vertical Magazine, Apr.
 25, 2020

 - Article: Beta Develops eVTOL Charging Station, Electric VTOL News, May 3, 2020

 - Article: Beta, Joby advance in Air Race to Certification, US Air Force, May 29, 2020